AlansCodeLog/my-babel-preset/README.md

 ## ES Modules

 Can optionally output es modules by adding `--env-name modern` to the end of the babel command.
+Requires `babel-plugin-add-import-extension` if we don't want to have to be writing extensions.